jim-daf/jim-daf/README.md

 ## Hi there👋 My name is Jim

-- 🌱 Currently building a web application about environment
 - 👯 Looking to collaborate with other Software Developers in team projects
 - 🥅 2022 Goals: Implement more open source projects